DurgeshOnStack/SIM_Based_Simulation/README.md

-📱 SIM-Based Mobile Phone Simulation using Java Interfaces:
+📱 SIM-Based Mobile Phone Simulation using Java Interfaces:-

-📌 Project Overview:
+📌 Project Overview:-
 -This Java mini project demonstrates the real-world use of Interfaces, Abstraction, Polymorphism, and Loose Coupling by simulating how a mobile phone works with different SIM cards (Jio, Airtel, BSNL, Vi).

 -The project follows clean Object-Oriented Programming (OOP) principles, where the mobile phone is independent of specific network providers and interacts with them through interfaces.

 🎯 Objectives:
 -Understand interface-driven development

 -Implement runtime polymorphism
 -Demonstrate loose coupling between components -Simulate real-life mobile & SIM behavior using Java